|Index number||Month on the same month a year ago||3 months on the same 3 months a year ago||Month on previous month||3 months on previous 3 months|

 Basic quality information

-Common pitfalls in interpreting series: Expectations of accuracy and reliability in early estimates are often too high.
+A common pitfall in interpreting data is that expectations of accuracy and reliability in early estimates are often too high.
 Revisions are an inevitable consequence of the trade off between timeliness and accuracy.
 Early estimates are based on incomplete data.

 Very few statistical revisions arise as a result of ‘errors’ in the popular sense of the word.
 All estimates, by definition, are subject to statistical ‘error’ but in this context the word refers to the uncertainty inherent in any process or calculation that uses sampling, estimation or modelling.
 Most revisions reflect either the adoption of new statistical techniques, or the incorporation of new information which allows the statistical error of previous estimates to be reduced.
 Only rarely are there avoidable ‘errors’ such as human or system failures, and such mistakes are made quite clear when they do occur.